learnpoint/piko/README.md

 ## A note on the CNAME file for GitHub Pages

-[GitHub Pages](https://pages.github.com/) is a great web host for Piko sites.
+[GitHub Pages](https://pages.github.com/) is a great host for Piko sites.

 When you enable GitHub Pages for your Piko site, GitHub stores a ```CNAME``` file in the ```docs``` folder.
 You should copy this file into the ```src``` folder.
 This way, you can safely delete the entire ```docs``` folder if there are any file mismatch problems, and restart the Piko dev server to rebuild the site, without loosing your ```CNAME``` file.